Homeschooled Students

 Standardized Tests & Application Essays

 AP, IB, and other examination scores are also optional in our process.
 Please think carefully on whether you want to share these results with us in your application.
 You will not have the option to suppress these examination scores, so if you submit them, we may use them in our review process.
-SAT subject tests will automatically be suppressed for students applying for fall 2023.
+SAT subject tests will automatically be suppressed for students applying for fall 2025 entry.
 Please read our Standardized Testing Policy for more details.

 Essay requirements are the same for all our applicants, but homeschooled students are encouraged to submit an additional short essay that describes the reasons for homeschooling and the benefits and/or disadvantages to the applicant.